 If you are reading this article you have probably experienced, or want to avoid the experience of sciatica pain.
-With the proper treatment and sciatica stretches, sciatica pain does not have to linger.
-Sciatica pain can be prevented or treated with some simple steps.
+With the proper treatment and rehabilitation guidelines, sciatica pain does not have to linger.

 What is Sciatica?